-In one my previous articles I explained the Difference between Demurrage and Detention..
+In one of my previous articles, I explained the Difference between Demurrage and Detention..
 After reading this, a few of my readers have asked me to explain the causes of demurrage and detention..

 There are several reasons a container(s) can incur demurrage and/or detention or combined demurrage and detention..